Level 1 Violations

 2.3 Unauthorized Use of Alcoholic Beverages –

-- Alcohol in a public area.
+d.
+Alcohol is present in a public area.

 2.4 Aiding and Abetting - Assisting, hiring, or encouraging another person to engage in a Level II violation.